amplience/dc-integration-stylitics/docs/automation.md

 - An Amplience Dynamic Content Account.
 - A valid API key (`clientId` & `clientSecret`) for this hub with a minimum of a [Developer role](https://amplience.com/developers/docs/concepts/permissions/roles/#developer)
 - Your Amplience Dynamic Content `hubId` to import into
+- Your Amplience Dynamic Content `contentRepoId` to import into

 ## Other assumptions